unihubster/ExploreCaliforniaMicroservice/README.md

 ### ToDo:
 * Apply Builder patterns for the entities
-* Improve H2 database initialization with data
+* Improve embedded database initialization with data